Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

 ```

 There a few things to notice.
 First, I changed the myCircle function and created three different functions.
-These functions return a random x, y and diameter respectively.
-Then, I create a for loop to create the circle parameters and then printed out the circles in the draw method using a for loop as well.
-This time the circles don't move around, but rather just change color.
+These functions return a random x, y, and diameter, respectively.
+Then, I create a for loop to create the circle parameters and then print out the circles in the draw method using a for loop as well.
+This time the circles don't move around but instead change color.
 Cool right?